Prague groschen: History

 In documents of the era, like e.g. the Peace of Thorn (1411), large amounts of money often were given in more convenient unit, called in Latin sexagena (= threescore) of Prague groschen, which equals to Czech term kopa = 5 dozen = ½ small gross = 60.

-After the opening of new silver mines in Jáchymov (Joachimsthal) the Thaler, in Bohemia known as tolar, came in use.
-In 1547, minting of Prague groschen was discontinued by king Ferdinand I.
+After the opening of new silver mines in Jáchymov (Joachimsthal) the new currency named Joachimsthaler, in Bohemia known as tolar, gradually came in use.
+In the years 1547/48, after the defeat of the Bohemian Estates′ Revolt, king Ferdinand I took advantage of the situation and abruptly ended the minting of Prague groschen as part of his centralization (absolutist) efforts in the Bohemian Crown lands.
+Nevertheless, Prague groschen were still valid and in circulation until 1644 when king Ferdinand III finally prohibited their further use.